kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 RUNTIME FEATURES
 ----------------

-Features that are typically enabled on a mounted filesystem, eg. by a mount option or by an ioctl.
+Features that are typically enabled on a mounted filesystem, e.g. by a mount option or by an ioctl.
 Some of them can be enabled early, at mkfs time.
 This applies to features that need to be enabled once and then the status is permanent, this does not replace mount options.